 Menu

-Spain has supported this commitment, as well as the need for the international community to strengthen the use of preventive tools and, furthermore, to take into account the involvement of other local participants and to promote intercultural and interreligious dialogue.
+Spain supported this commitment, as well as the need for the international community to strengthen the use of preventive tools and, in addition, to take into account the involvement of other local actors and to promote intercultural and interreligious dialogue.

 Related documentation